Routine use cases

 Section 2

-Make to do when short reminder windows changes your repeatable
+Make Routine adjustment: short reminder windows repeatable

-For "What to do when short reminder windows changes your routine plan", the content should help a person stop over-shopping routines.
-During an App Store comparison where every app seems to promise more than it can prove, "What to do when short reminder windows changes your routine plan" has one practical test: whether anything changes in behavior.
-A useful answer for "What to do when short reminder windows changes your routine plan" helps the reader pick a focus area before opening a full library before it asks for an install.
-Try the smallest version first for "What to do when short reminder windows changes your routine plan": review.
+For "Routine adjustment: short reminder windows", the content should help a person stop over-shopping routines.
+During an App Store comparison where every app seems to promise more than it can prove, "Routine adjustment: short reminder windows" has one practical test: whether anything changes in behavior.
+A useful answer for "Routine adjustment: short reminder windows" helps the reader pick a focus area before opening a full library before it asks for an install.
+Try the smallest version first for "Routine adjustment: short reminder windows": review completion and comfort before judging appearance.
+Then ask whether routine reminders would reduce friction for "Routine adjustment: short reminder windows" or simply add another.

 Section 3